Pistonight/celer/packages/celer-user-docs/README.md

 **NOTE: The newer rust-based CLI is still in development.
 Please use the python-based bundler at [iTNTPiston/celer-compiler](https://github.com/iTNTPiston/celer-compiler)**

+**Note that the instructions in that repo is out-dated.
+Please refer to this user guide instead.**

 ****

-## Install Celer VS Code Extension
+## Install/Update Celer VS Code Extension

 If you use VS Code, you can install an extension to help with writing the route doc.

 1. Download the `.vsix` file from the latest release
 2. Run `code --install-extension <path_to_vsix file>` from command line
    - If you prefer to install from UI, go to the `Extensions` section from side bar within VS Code, Click on the 3 dots near the top of the side panel (`Views and More Actions...`), and choose `Install from VSIX...`

+To update, simply install the newer `.vsix` and the old one will be automatically removed by VS Code.

 To uninstall, run `code --uninstall-extension itntpiston.celer` or uninstall from within VS Code like you do with other extensions